DataDog/dd-sdk-reactnative/docs/new_setup.md

 }
 ```

-All interactions with the RUM SDK (view tracking, actions, resources tracing, and so on) is still recorded and kept in a queue with a limit of 50 events.
+All interactions with the RUM SDK (view tracking, actions, resources tracing, and so on) are still recorded and kept in a queue with a limit of 100 events.

 Logs are not recorded and calling a `DdLogs` method before the actual initialization might break logging.

 ## Delaying the initialization

-You may want to wait before initializing the SDK, for instance if you wish to use a different configuration based on the user role, or to fetch the configuration from one of your servers.
+There may be situations where you want to wait before initializing the SDK.
+For example, when you want to use a different configuration based on the user role or to fetch the configuration from one of your servers.

-In that case, you can auto-instrument your app from the start (automatically collect user interactions, XHR resources, and errors) and record up to 50 RUM events before initializing the SDK.
+In that case, you can auto-instrument your app from the start (automatically collect user interactions, XHR resources, and errors) and record up to 100 RUM events before initializing the SDK.

 ```js
 import {